 4. Promoting the microbiome

 Humus is alive with microbiological activity.
-These microbes play a crucial role in soil ecological cycles, including the decomposition of organic matter and nutrient conversion, which in turn improves soil health and promotes plant growth.
+These microbes play a crucial role in the soil ecosystem cycle, including the decomposition of organic matter and nutrient conversion, which in turn improves soil health and promotes plant growth.

 5. Disease and pest resistance

-Healthy soil with a high humus content also promotes plant resistance to certain diseases and pests.
+Healthy soil with a high humus content also promotes the resistance of plants to certain diseases and pests.
 This reduces the need for chemical pesticides, which in turn protects the environment and supports sustainability.

 Humus also plays an important role in the carbon cycle.
-It binds carbon and thus contributes to reducing carbon dioxide concentrations in the atmosphere.
+It binds carbon and thus contributes to reducing the carbon dioxide concentration in the atmosphere.
 This makes it a key player in the fight against climate change.

-All these properties make humus not only an invaluable component for healthy and productive gardens, but also an essential factor for sustainable agricultural practices.
+Because of all these properties, humus is not only an invaluable component for healthy and productive gardens, but also an essential factor for sustainable agricultural practices.
 These diverse benefits make it a "golden" treasure for gardeners and farmers worldwide.

 Invitation to the Pulse Generator Workshop for more vitality in your environment

-with the association’s experts Marcel Reja and Susanne Loibl, from the TerraFelix Institute – Association for the Research and Promotion of Vital Interrelations.
+with the experts from the association Marcel Reja and Susanne Loibl, from the TerraFelix Institute – Association for the Research and Promotion of Vital Connections.

 Saturday, May 25, 2024